Project Overview

 You can find everything you will need to build the robot on this repository:

-Control theory
+Control scheme

 As anticipated, one of the problems is that no motor is exactly the same and we need to compensate for that.
 Even if you buy two identical motors, one will always spin a little faster, draw a bit more current, or have slightly different friction.
 Add in battery voltage drops, uneven surfaces, and normal wear over time, and things get worse quickly.
 We can't just send the same signal to both wheels, the robot will not move straight.